mia-platform/documentation/docs/microfrontend-composer/back-kit/10_overview.md

 </div>
 ```

-Packed within a configuration file, a set of components creates a **layout** that can be plugged in a rendering engine, for instance a `composition` feature like the one provided by Mia-Platform Backoffice.
+Packed within a configuration file, a set of components creates a **layout** that can be plugged in a rendering engine, for instance a `composition` feature like the one provided by Mia-Platform Microfrontend Composer.

 At runtime, when a customized configuration is injected, components are enriched with properties.
 Properties may be component-specific or related to the `composer`.
 Indeed, components can receive properties concerning an **authenticated user** and/or a **communication channel**.
 Such channel is paramount to realize an event-driven communication amongst web components which in return provides isolation for each of them.